salejandro/EGiG-MBIOD/README.md

-# Comparative-Genomics-MGG
-Comparative Genomics - Master in Genetics and Genomics
+# Comparative Genomics course - Master in Genetics and Genomics UB
-Practicals
+Repository reserved for the contents of the practicals (manuals, data files and scripts)